 In comparing models of the biological response with and without climate covariates, we found that several biology models with climate predictors outperformed the biology models that did not include covariates (S2 Table).
 The climate covariate resulting in the best future predictions of community state was BEUTI (central region), followed by CUTI (central region) (Table 2, see S2 Table for all models).
-The coefficients linking BEUTI to observed time series indicate strong, positive relationships between nitrate flux and the reproductive success of seabirds and the abundance of krill in the central California Current (Fig. 5).
-They also indicate strong, negative relationships between nitrate flux and the abundance of juvenile/adult Pacific sardine and larval northern anchovy (Fig. 5).
-The remaining biology-BEUTI relationships were moderate (e.g., ichthyoplankton, market squid Doryteuthis opalescens) to weak (e.g., rockfish spp., Fig. 5).
+The coefficients linking BEUTI to observed time series indicate strong, positive relationships between nitrate flux and the reproductive success of seabirds and the abundance of krill in the central California Current (Fig 8).
+They also indicate strong, negative relationships between nitrate flux and the abundance of juvenile/adult Pacific sardine and larval northern anchovy (Fig 8).
+The remaining biology-BEUTI relationships were moderate (e.g., ichthyoplankton, market squid Doryteuthis opalescens) to weak (e.g., rockfish spp., Fig 8).
 The biology-CUTI model was similar to the biology-BEUTI model with respect to model structure and estimated species loadings.
-The estimated coefficients in the CUTI model (S4 Fig.) also show a similar pattern to those in the biology-BEUTI model.
-The remaining covariate models only showed weak climate-biology relationships (e.g., S5-S6 Fig.).
+The estimated coefficients in the CUTI model (S5 Fig) also show a similar pattern to those in the biology-BEUTI model.
+The remaining covariate models only showed weak climate-biology relationships (e.g., S6-S7 Fig).

 Table 2.
 Summary information for the top biology-covariate Bayesian DFA models for each covariate and the top two biology only models (years 1981-2017).
 The table indicates whether process error was estimated (‘Yes’) or fixed (‘No’), the number of model trends, expected log pointwise predictive densities (ELPD), standard error of ELPD, the environmental covariate included in the model, and the region in the California Current over which the covariate was aggregated.
 All models had an AR(1) coefficient on the trend and Student-t deviations.
 Model 1 was deemed the best model based on its highest predictive accuracy (highest ELPD value) compared to all other models.
 BEUTI = Biologically Effective Upwelling Transport Index; BV = Brunt-Väisälä frequency; CUTI = Coastal Upwelling Transport Index; ILD = Isothermal Layer Depth; SST = Sea Surface Temperature; SSH = Sea Surface Height.
 See S2 table for the full suite of model comparisons.

-Figure 5.
+Fig 8.
 A summary of the effect of the Biologically Effective Upwelling Transport Index (BEUTI), a measure of nitrate flux through the base of the mixed layer, on the single species parameters.
 Cal. = California, Juv. = juvenile fish stage, Juv./adult = juvenile and adult fish stages combined, all other fish are larval fish.
 Blue error bars reflect 95% credible intervals.
-Figures S4-S6 show effects of other environment covariates on the biological variables.
+S5-S7 Fig show effects of other environment covariates on the biological variables.